The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 If you’re in the mood for drinks, I recommend stopping by D’Vino Wine Bar in the Old City.
 This bar, owned by an affable Australian man married to a lovely Croatian woman, is a great place to get to know Croatian wines.

 Croatia has a major wine industry, but most people don’t realize this because it’s hard to find Croatian wine outside Croatia.
-This is because most of the producers are very small, and it doesn’t make fiscal sense to export them, especially to huge markets like the US.
+This is because most of the producers are very small, and it doesn’t make fiscal sense to export their wine, especially to huge markets like the US.
 So Croatia is your best chance to sample them.

 While there are some wine samplers on the menu at D’Vino, I didn’t love them — instead, ask for a recommendation for something by the glass.
 If you like deep, spicy reds, I highly recommend Dingač, a specialty from the Peljesač peninsula.
 This is a very special varietal and my personal favorite Croatian wine.